jetk/playbook/invent-and-simplify.md

 In product: think about what people are trying to achieve, invent a simple way of achieving it.
 Don't stray too far from their workflow initially, but bring them towards simplicity

-In describing your product: if you can describe your product in plain english, you've probably thought about it in detail
+In describing your product: if you can describe your product in plain English, you've probably thought about it in detail